NIH grant resources

 Answers to frequently asked questions from the NIAID.

 - National Research Service Awards (NRSA) Training and Fellowship Grants

 NIH guide for NRSA funding opportunities at specific training stages and information about training grants and individual fellowship grants.
 The NRSA policies are also listed.

 "Funding Opportunities at the NIH (K, F, R Awards), the Peer Review Process, and Achieving Success" – A Seminar by Stephen J. Korn, PhD

 Stephen J. Korn, PhD is Director of Training and Career Development, National Institute of Neurological Disorders and Stroke, NIH.

 49 minutes.
-Originally presented on April 27, 2010 at Norris Cotton Cancer Center.
+Originally presented on April 27, 2010 at Dartmouth Cancer Center.

 This recorded seminar is geared to predocs, postdocs, K/F awardees and applicants, clinicians/scientists, basic scientists, post-K junior faculty, and mentors.
 Dr. Korn provides an overview of various NIH Awards, with particular emphasis on career (K) awards, fellowship (F) awards, and research (R) grants.
 The discussion includes eligibility for different mechanisms, the DOs and DON'Ts of grant writing, and tips on how to succeed.
 Dr. Korn also discusses the NIH review process in detail.

 You can also download Dr. Korn's presentation slides (PDF)